yixin0829/Cayman/project-library.md

 * * *

 ### Java | 2D Wave Game
 This project was created for a highschool computer science course.
-I led a team to develop a 2D platformer games using object-oriented programming, delegating tasks to individuals and documenting the project in weekly summation journals.
+I led a team to develop a 2D platformer game using object-oriented programming, delegating tasks to individuals and documenting the project in weekly summation journals.
 To improve project organization, I used IPO charts, pseudocode, and software development lifecycles.

 ### Java | Inventory Management Software
 I developed this application in highschool as well - it takes inputs for item information, and returns stock information in a GUI.